a1kundu/a1kundu.github.io/flutter_blog_writer/blog_writer_app/README.md

 3. **Add Post**: Tap the + button to open the post writer dialog
 4. **Write**: Enter title, select date, write Markdown content
 5. **Save**: Post is committed directly to your GitHub repository
+6. **Theme**: Use the theme toggle button in the app bar to switch between Light, Dark, and System themes

 ## Permissions